Trusted

 Types of wallets

-You are probably already familiar with the different types of wallets, but let’s recap just for kicks-and-giggles.
-You can break down crypto wallets in multiple ways.
-There are hot and cold wallets, software and hardware wallets, and custodial and non-custodial wallets.
+You are probably already familiar with the different types of wallets, but let’s recap.
+Crypto wallets can be categorized in multiple ways: hot and cold wallets, software and hardware wallets, and custodial and non-custodial wallets.

 • Hot wallets — maintain a constant connection with the internet